 The solution developed is a four story atrium with outpatient services flanking the east and west side of the atrium integrating natural light to support a variety of waiting and public spaces.
 A monumental stair offers the option of vertical connection to all four levels.
 The space will be a highly active hub of the institution and transform the face of the hospital all in support of creating a superior experience.

 IKM embraced the challenges and unique characteristics of this complex scope of work and maximized the design opportunities that it provided along the way.
 The result is a completely re-envisioned main entrance and drop off for patients and visitors.
-Valuable square footage was re-claimed and made available to support the expansion of a growing facility.
+Valuable square footage was re-claimed and made available to support the expansion of inpatient and outpatient services at the growing facility.